 Effective March 1st, 2014 all police recruit employees will be required to live within a maximum 45-minute response time to the Amarillo Police Department downtown station as determined by standard Internet mapping programs (e.g., Bing Maps, etc.) prior to their last day in the Academy.

 - Police Recruit and Civilian applications are processed by the City of Amarillo, Human Resources Department.All applications must be submitted electronically: Submit Application Now.

 Important Recruit Information

-- The entrance exam for the 88th Amarillo Police Academy will be held on Saturday December 6, 2014 at 8:00 am will be held in the Regency Hall at the Amarillo Civic Center.
-Applications will be accepted thru November 28, 2014.
+- The entrance exam for the 88th Amarillo Police Academy will be held on Saturday May 9, 2015 at 8:00 am in the North Exhibit Hall at the Amarillo Civic Center.
+Applications will be accepted starting on January 5, 2015.

 - Salary and Benefits Brochure

 Police Academy Entrance Exam Study Guide – (contact Training and Personnel for the download code)